 Dr. Heran brings a unique set of clinical, administrative and vision leadership to Caduceus Academy.
 When asked about his vision of Caduceus he states, “We are a unique and highly effective academic support program with state-of-the-art instruction, the best ratios of student to instructor in the industry and seasoned clinicians to provide behavioral health and wellness support.”

-Gabe Lau, MS, PE, Vice President of Admission and Operation
+Gabe Lau, PhD, PE, Vice President of Admission and Operation

-Mr. Gabe Lau is the Vice President of Admission and Operation for Caduceus Academy.
+Dr. Gabe Lau is the Vice President of Admission and Operation for Caduceus Academy.
 Gabe holds a Bachelor and a Master degree in Civil Engineering from Iowa State University and he is a licensed professional engineer with over 15 years of operation and project management experiences in various industrial and manufacturing businesses, commercial and healthcare buildings, fossil and nuclear power plants.
-Gabe is currently pursuing his Doctorate of Philosophy (PhD) in Organizational Development at Cabrini University in Philadelphia and is on track to earn his PhD degree in May 2019.
+Gabe completed his Doctorate of Philosophy (PhD) in Organizational Development at Cabrini University in Philadelphia.

 Clay Gueits, MD, Lead Instructor